20 Mystical Temples In Yogyakarta (+fun facts)

 Reason to visit: Off-the-beaten track, no crowds, and free.

-Do you want to feel a little like Tomb Raider by visiting a temple that almost nobody else ever goes to?
+Do you want to feel like Tomb Raider by visiting a temple that almost nobody else ever goes to?
 Then climb up to Gunung Wukir and check out what remains of the Candi on top.
-Not much, but still worth it!
+Not much, actually.
+Only worth it if you have your own transport.

 If you have just visited Borobudur with a motorcycle, then Gunung Wukir is a good stop on your way back to Yogyakarta.